 D and DR Divisional News

 This Division is dedicated to following the Florida Supreme Court Administrative Orders and the Administrative Orders of this Circuit posted on the Fifteenth Judicial Website.
-Please refer to the website for updates regarding COVID-19 and its impact on the courts.
+Please refer to the website for updates.

 County Criminal Hearings to be held in-person are: